ShauryaSwarup/Ecommerce-Scraper/README.md

 ## Usage
 Ecommerce-Scraper can be used to scrape data from Amazon and Flipkart websites and you can export the data in json format.

+## Why Scrapy
+Scrapy is a highly efficient library.
+It's an open-source collaborative framework for extracting the data we need from websites.
+It has a quick response time.
+Scrapy includes support for extracting data from HTML or XML sources using CSS and XPath expressions.

+Scrapy is a full-fledged web scraper framework.
+You can start scraping by providing Scrapy with a root URL, then specifying how many URLs you want to crawl and fetch, and so on.

+- It is easily extensible.
+- It has built-in support for extracting data.
+- It has very fast speed compared to other libraries.
+- It is both memory and CPU efficient.
+- You can also build robust and extensive applications.
+- Has strong community support.

 ## Features
 - Scrapes product details such as name, price, image URL and many more details
 - Can be scheduled to run on a daily basis using a cloud service